+No one wants to lay their head on a dirty pillow or fall asleep between dirty sheets!
 I am a bit of a germophobe so I actually travel with a sheet and a pillowcase (yes I am strange).
 I am not saying you need to pack a full set of double sheets.
 However, a simple sleeping bag liner will provide protection between you and the dirty sheets.
 You could even use a sarong if you don’t have a sleeping bag liner handy.

 Avoid dirty shower floors & possible fungal infections and always wear flip flops when showering and heading to the toilet.
 I actually wear flip flops in all hotel rooms, you just never know how thorough the cleaning job has been done, and I bet the shower floor isn’t a priority job during fast hotel room turnarounds!